tompave/fun_with_flags/README.md

 config :fun_with_flags, :persistence,
   adapter: FunWithFlags.Store.Persistent.Ecto,
   repo: MyApp.Repo

+# Optional configuration to specify the database table name.
+Default table name is "fun_with_flags_toggles".
+config :fun_with_flags, table_name: "your_table_name"
 ```

 It's also necessary to create the DB table that will hold the feature flag data.
 To do that, [create a new migration](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Gen.Migration.html) in your project and copy the contents of [the provided migration file](https://github.com/tompave/fun_with_flags/blob/master/priv/ecto_repo/migrations/00000000000000_create_feature_flags_table.exs).
 Then [run the migration](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Migrate.html).